cocodyq/smORF/GMSC_10/Frozen files document.md

 ```
 ## Family mapping files

-The table relating the name of smORFs,and the clusters they belong to at 90% and 50% identity.
+The table relating the name of smORFs, and the clusters they belong to at 90% and 50% identity.

 **file:**

-`all_0.9_0.5_family.tsv.xz`
+Family mapping file: `all_0.9_0.5_family.tsv.xz`

 Columns:

-1. 100AA smORF
+1. 100AA smORFs

-2. 90AA smORF
+2. 90AA smORFs

-3. 50AA smORF
+3. 50AA smORFs

 e.g.